-Once the decision is made to commence a formal investigation, the Director of Safety and Equal Opportunity appoints an investigator to conduct the investigation, usually within two (2) days of determining that an investigation should proceed.
+Once the decision is made to commence a formal investigation, the Title IX Coordinator appoints an investigator to conduct the investigation, usually within two (2) days of determining that an investigation should proceed.
 Investigations are completed expeditiously, normally within fourteen (14) days, though some investigations take several weeks or even months, depending on the nature, extent and complexity of the allegations, availability of parties and witnesses, police involvement, etc.

 All investigations will be thorough, reliable, impartial, prompt and fair.
 Investigations entail interviews with all relevant parties and witnesses, obtaining available evidence and identifying sources of expert information, as necessary.
+The burden is on Herzing University and not any party to conduct an investigation that collects sufficient evidence to determine whether the allegation(s) occurred.